 There’s something artful and calming about chopping carrots or slicing mushrooms on a wooden board, about pouring tomato juice into your soup pot on the stove and stirring it, about adding seasonings to the careful cuttings in your frying pan.

 Knives may bite your fingers now and then.
-But then your dexterity does seem to improve with time.
+But then your dexterity does improve with time.

 Things will certainly spill.
-But then extra cleaning burns up extra calories.
+But then the cleaning burns up extra calories.

 Cooking your food is a good excuse to get up from your desk and move a bit in the kitchen.
 It’s great for writers who sit a lot, and for anyone who works from home.

 It can also challenge your creativity and encourage you to discover interesting new dishes and ingredients.